COVID-19: Taking action to secure long-term continuity of vital infrastructure

 We have used our good contacts with central and local authorities to ensure that if it is safe and possible to do so, mechanics and engineers can gain access to the relevant sites in the event of outages and thus continue to carry out their work.
 In doing so, we will, of course, respect any instructions given by the authorities.

-With regard to inventories, we try to prevent shortages in close coordination with our suppliers by making additional arrangements and possibly purchasing additional inventories.
+Regarding inventories, we have been successful in preventing shortages in close coordination with our suppliers by making additional arrangements and possibly purchasing additional inventories.
 Agreements have been made with suppliers of business-critical resources to secure stocks for Eurofiber.
 We do not currently foresee any major risks in this area in the short or medium term.

 Network and datacenter capacity